Fact-checked

 • Narcotic substances.

-Pharmacodynamics of coal indicates that its single use promotes the absorption of toxic and irritating substances, reduces their absorption from the digestive tract.
-Prolonged use of the drug leads to the diffusion of toxins from the blood into the digestive tract and prevents reabsorption, disrupts the enterohepatic circulation.
+The pharmacodynamics of coal indicate that its single use promotes the absorption of toxic and irritating substances, reduces their absorption from the digestive tract.
+Long-term use of the drug leads to the diffusion of toxins from the blood into the digestive tract and prevents reabsorption, disrupts intestinal-hepatic circulation.

-Activated charcoal is a natural medicine that is obtained from peat or charcoal.
-The drug has a porous structure, which has pronounced adsorbing properties.
-Microvoids in the structure of matter draw in toxins.
+Activated carbon is a natural medicine obtained from peat or charcoal.
+The preparation has a porous structure that has pronounced adsorbing properties.
+Microvoids in the structure of the substance absorb toxins.

-Due to its adsorbing properties, coal is effective in infectious diseases of the gastrointestinal tract.
-With such disorders, there is an active reproduction of pathogens that release toxins.
-Coal binds toxic substances and removes from the body, alleviating painful symptoms.
-At the same time, coal is not absorbed, therefore it is excreted from the body along with feces.
+Due to its adsorbing properties, charcoal is effective in infectious diseases of the gastrointestinal tract.
+In such disorders, pathogenic microorganisms actively multiply, releasing toxins.
+Charcoal binds toxic substances and removes them from the body, alleviating painful symptoms.
+At the same time, charcoal is not absorbed, so it is excreted from the body along with feces.

 Pharmacokinetics

-If, during intoxication of the body, harmful substances enter the bloodstream, then the drug is prescribed for hemosorption, that is, blood purification outside the body.
+If harmful substances enter the blood during intoxication of the body, the drug is prescribed for hemosorption, that is, blood purification outside the body.
 In acute intoxications, the drug acts directly in the gastrointestinal tract.
 That is, coal is not able to eliminate poisoning from the circulatory or respiratory system.

 Dosing and administration